JackKelly/light-speed-io/design.md

 (And, even more ambitiously, LSIO may allow us to train directly from the _original data_ stored in, for example, GRIB files).

 The ultimate test is: Can LSIO enable us to train ML models directly from Zarr? (whilst ensuring that the GPU is constantly at near 100% utilization).
-So, Jack's priority will be to implement just enough of LSIO to enable us to test this hypothesis empirically: and that means implementing just one IO backend (io_uring for local files), to start with.
+So, Jack's _first_ priority will be to implement just enough of LSIO to enable us to test this hypothesis empirically: and that means implementing just one IO backend, to start with.
+That backend will be io_uring for local files.

 If this provides a significant speed-up, then Jack will focus on implementing reading from Google Cloud Storage buckets, maybe using io_uring for async network IO.